 IRENE TAYLOR BRODSKY:

-Irene’s passion for documentary portraiture began as a still photographer.
-While living in Nepal, she published her first book “Buddhas in Disguise” and made her first film, Isharra, in 1993.
-She later returned to New York to produce and shoot award-winning television documentaries.
-Irene has also worked as a journalist with CBS News Sunday Morning, and for 10 years worked as a Himalayan mountain guide.
-She is graduate of New York University and Columbia University’s Graduate School of Journalism.
+Irene has also worked as a journalist with CBS News, made numerous television documentaries, and for 10 years worked as a Himalayan mountain guide.
+She is a graduate of New York University and Columbia University’s Graduate School of Journalism.
 She founded Vermilion Films in 2006.

 Tahria Sheather is an Australian commercial and documentary producer dedicated to telling compelling stories about our human connection with the natural world.
 While Tahria primarily acts as the master logistician through each stage of production, she is equally adept behind the camera and in the editing suite.
 Tahria has field produced broadcast series and news stories for National Geographic Studios and PBS that explore science, conservation and human interest subject matter.